esa/NIDN/docs/tutorial.rst

 The transmission coefficient is the rms value of the signal from the material simulation divided by the rms of the signal from the free space simulation.
 The reflection coefficient is calculated in a similar way; the free-space reflection signal is subtracted from the material reflection signal.

-The boundaries are periodic in both y and z dimension, in order to simulate an infinte plane, i.e. no wierd boundary effects.
-The boundaries in the x direction is a PML layer, which serves to absorb the entire wave and thus prevent wierd reflectiosn at the edges of teh grid.
+The boundaries are periodic in both y and z dimension, in order to simulate an infinite plane, i.e. avoid boundary effects.
+The boundaries in the x direction is a perfectly matched layer (PML), which serves to absorb the entire wave and thus prevent artifacts at the edges of the grid.

 The permittivity of the material is given for each frequency bu the real part of the permittivity function, and the imaginary part of the permittivity is used to get the correct conductivity of teh material, which is how FDTD introduce loss in the material.
 The conductivity is given by: $$ sigma(omega) = 2*pi*f*epsilon``*epsilon_0